BLavery/STM32-Cube-TrueStudio/README.md

 C code suits F030, as C++ code is too big for limited flash space.
 C++ or C/C++ mix work very happily with the other boards.

-Knocking together user C++ code for ...
+Knocking together user C and C++ code for ...

  - serial printf,
  - oled display,